KSRQ CPB Diversity Statement – FY 2019

 The full policies and procedures can be viewed at: http://www.minnstate.edu/board/policy/index.html

-KSRQ’s local Community Advisory Board is made aware of the station’s nondiscrimination and equal opportunity policy at the board’s quarterly meetings.
+KSRQ’s local Community Advisory Board is made aware of the station’s nondiscrimination and equal opportunity policy at the board’s meetings.
 The board gives input on how KSRQ’s programming, and community and volunteer outreach meets the spirit of the policy.

 Minnesota Native News: Produced by Ampers, the weekly program covers ideas and events relevant to Minnesota’s Native American communities.

-KSRQ offers employment and volunteer opportunities to two individuals who are blind and legally blind.
+KSRQ offers employment and volunteer opportunities to individuals who are blind and legally blind.
 One of the station’s volunteer programmers is of Native American heritage.
 The station is also the recipient of volunteer efforts from senior citizens who create programming that preserves the cultural heritage of jazz and polka music.
 Station volunteers range in age from high school to 65+.

 Some other examples of recent KSRQ programming promoting diversity include: